Rohland/barky/README.md

     template:
       prefix: '<!channel> {{ title }}' # <!channel> alerts everyone in the given channel
       postfix:
-    notification_interval: 15m # how often to post updates
+    interval: 1h # how often to post updates as a new message
     token: slack-token # we expect an environment variable with this name
     channel: "#ops"
 ```

+**Mute Windows**

+Any number of windows can be defined where alerts will be silenced.
+This is useful for maintenence windows, or when you know that a monitor will be failing for a period of time.

+Fields:

+- `match`: regex to match monitor names (not required)
+- `date`: specific date to match (not required)
+- `time`: time range to match (required)

 ### SMS